puppetlabs/puppet-docs/source/pe/3.7/deploy_nonroot-agent.markdown

 canonical: "/pe/latest/deploy_nonroot-agent.html"
 ---

+**Warning**: This information is currently out-of-date for this version of Puppet Enterprise.
+We are working on an update and will publish it as soon as possible.

 **IMPORTANT**: these procedures assume some degree of experience with Puppet Enterprise (PE).
 If you are new to PE, we strongly recommend you work through the [Quick Start Guide](./quick_start.html) and some of our other educational resources before attempting to implement non-root agent capability.